 To celebrate your new skills, cut, boil, and enjoy your freshly made udon noodles before taking home the recipe for yourself.

-Soba cooking classes in Tokyo
+Soba cooking class in Tokyo

 When it comes to Japanese noodles, soba is the most traditional of the bunch, first brought to Japan by Buddhist monks returning from China.
-Go on, learn how to make these delicious buckwheat noodles in our Tokyo soba cooking classes.
+Go on, learn how to make these delicious buckwheat noodles in one of our Tokyo soba cooking classes.

 5. Handmade soba cooking class in Tokyo

-Soba, buckwheat noodles, are among the healthiest of their kind in the world, and a popular dish everywhere from top restaurants to local eateries.
+Soba, buckwheat noodles, are among the healthiest of their kind in the world and a popular dish everywhere from top restaurants to local eateries.
 Several of the top artisan soba shops hold Michelin stars, and with good reason!

 Japanese sushi cooking classes in Tokyo